 This applies to goalies as well, Some netminders may have a great glove hand, whereas others may have great rebound control.
 The point is every player has some areas of their game that are strong, and playing to those strengths while limiting exposure to those areas of weaknesses will help them be more successful.

-A great example of a player knowing their strengths as well as limitations is former Boston Bruin defenseman (current NY Islander) Zdeno Chara.
-Chara wisely recognized early in his career that skating and speed weren't his strengths, however his massive size (6'9") strength, and reach allowed him to successful by keeping opposing forwards on the permitter, win puck battles in the corner, and keep the crease clear for his goalies.
+A great example of a player knowing their strengths (as well as limitations) is former Boston Bruin defenseman (current NY Islander) Zdeno Chara.
+Chara wisely recognized early in his career that skating and speed weren't his strengths; however, his massive size (6'9") height, as well as his strength and reach, would allow him to succeed by keeping opposing forwards on the perimeter, win puck battles in the corner, and keep the crease clear for his goalies.
 Playing to his strengths allowed Chara to play 24 seasons (and counting) in the NHL.

 The above example is just one of a myriad of examples I could cite to illustrate how a player needs to be cognizant of their strengths (or weaknesses, but the trick is for the player to understand their game and then adjust their playing style to put themselves in the best position to succeed.

 The more players understand themselves and their opponents and use their HockeyIQ to play better strategically, the more they'll enjoy the game and the bigger impact they'll have on it, regardless of their skill set.